-Research Aim: This research will focus on assessing the role of leadership in an organisation to help companies realise the importance of innovative technologically-advanced systems.
-Many companies today are still naive to the ever more important role of technology, thus this research will aim to help companies adopt innovative technological systems through leadership.
+Research Aim: This research will assess the role of leadership in an organisation to help companies realise the importance of innovative technologically-advanced systems.
+Many companies today are still naive to the ever more important role of technology.
+Thus this research will aim to help companies adopt innovative technological systems through leadership.
 The research will be evidence-based in nature.

 Topic 7: Evaluating How Changing Business Leadership Impacts the Technological Organisational Performance

-Research Aim: Changing leadership in organisations can prove to be a disaster, if not handled properly.
+Research Aim: Changing leadership in organisations can prove a disaster, if not handled properly.
 The transition process is extremely challenging, and companies should have the capability to handle this phase.
-This research will explore how their decision to change leadership impacts the technological organisational performance, and what steps can be taken to optimise the process.
+This research will explore how their decision to change leadership impacts the technological, organisational performance, and what steps can be taken to optimise the process.
 This research will be quantitative in nature.

 Topic 8: Can Information Systems in Organisations Be Considered a Competitive Advantage?

 Research Aim: Information systems, if implemented successfully, benefit organisations immensely.
-The impact that an information system has and the results that it generates helps companies to stay ahead of their competitors.
+The impact that an information system has and its results help companies stay ahead of their competitors.
 This research will assess how companies can turn their information systems into a competitive advantage, and most importantly, whether they or not information systems should be considered a competitive advantage.

 Topic 9: Understanding the Leadership Challenges of Implementing and Managing an Advanced Information System in an Organisation